swiftlang/swift-evolution/proposals/NNNN-swiftpm-expression-macros.md

 ## Detailed Design

-SwiftPM builds each macro as an executable for the host platform, applying certain additional compiler flags such as search paths to the SwiftSyntax library supplied by the toolchain.
+SwiftPM builds each macro as an executable for the host platform, applying certain additional compiler flags.
+Macros are expected to depend on SwiftSyntax using a versioned dependency that corresponds to a particular major Swift release.
 Each target that transitively depends on a macro will have access to it, concretely this happens by SwiftPM passing `-load-plugin-executable` to the compiler to specify which executable contains the implementation of a certain macro module.
 The macro defintion refers to the module and concrete type via an `#externalMacro` declaration which allows any dependency of the defining target to have access to the concrete macro.
 If any target of a library product depends on a macro, clients of said library will also get access to any public macros.
 Macros can have dependencies like any other target, but product dependencies of macros need to be statically linked, so explicitly dynamic library products cannot be used by a macro target.

 Concretely, the code for the macro package shown earlier would contain a macro implementation looking like this: